Beyond Convexity -- Contraction and Global Convergence of Gradient Descent: Applying Contraction Tools to G-Convex Optimization

 By recursion, this structure can be chained an arbitrary number of times, or applied to any cascade or directed acyclic graph of natural gradient dynamics.
 Such hierarchical optimization may play a role, for instance, in backpropagation of natural gradients in machine learning, with all descents occurring concurrently rather than in sequence.

 \begin{remark} In large-scale optimization settings such as those appearing commonly in machine learning, natural gradient with a fully-dense metric can become intractable.
-In specific cases, such as natural gradient descent based on Fisher information~\cite{Amari98b}, computationally effective approximations have been derived~\cite{Martens15}.
+In specific cases, such as natural gradient descent based on Fisher information~\cite{Amari98b}, computationally effective approximations have been derived~\cite{Martens15,Amari2018}.
 In addition, the combination of simple (e.g., diagonal) metrics through hierarchical structures lends an opportunity to recover significant complexity at broad scale $-$ see, e.g., the hierarchical combination of scalar metrics to learn hierarchical representations of symbolic data in \cite{Nickel17,Nickel18}.
-Such simpler metrics are also well motivated in the context of positive or monotone systems \cite{Rantzer15,Manchester17}.\end{remark}
+Such simpler metrics are also well motivated in the context of positive or monotone systems \cite{Rantzer15,Manchester17}.
+In special cases of a dense Hessian metric $\M(\x) = \nabla^2 \psi(\x)$ from a potential $\psi(\x)$, note that continuous mirror descent (see also Proposition~\ref{change_variable} and Example~\ref{psi}) provides an alternate method to compute continuous natural gradient.
+These methods can avoid the need to invert the metric in cases where there is an explicit inverse exists for the change of variables $\z = \nabla \psi(\x)$, or when \eqref{eq:InvertGrandientViaDynamics} can be run at a fast time scale to invert the gradient map through dynamics. \end{remark}